kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 In the ever-evolving landscape of web development, architectural patterns play a crucial role in creating maintainable, scalable, and robust applications.
 [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), popularized by Robert C. Martin, stands out as a powerful approach to organizing code in a way that maximizes modularity and separation of concerns, especially compared with traditional over-engineered MVC architectures.

-> From my personal perspective, MVC may be good for developing user interfaces, but they are not appropriate (or even harmful) for developing web applications intrinsically.
-It often degenerates into a mess due to so-called "fat models".
+> From my personal perspective, MVC architectures may be good for developing user interfaces, but they are not appropriate (or even harmful) for developing web applications intrinsically.
+The codebase often degenerates into a mess due to so-called "fat models".

 ### Understanding Clean Architecture